-25-year-old man suffers life threatening injuries in Norfolk shooting
+24-year-old man dies overnight after Wednesday night shooting in Norfolk

-When police arrived they found a 25-year-old man outside suffering from apparent gunshot wounds.
+When officers arrived, they found 24-year-old Larry B. Williams, Jr. outside, suffering from apparent gunshot wounds.

-He was transported to Sentara Norfolk General Hospital with life-threatening injuries, according to police.
+He was transported to Sentara Norfolk General Hospital with life threatening injuries, according to police.
+He died overnight as a result of his injuries.

 There is no suspect information at this time.

+This is the fourth homicide in a week in Norfolk and the city’s 15th homicide of the year.

-If you have information that can help police call the Crime Line at 1-888-LOCK-U-UP.
+If you have information that can help police, call the Crime Line at 1-888-LOCK-U-UP.

 Download the News 3 app for updates.